toobrien/rsi/README.md

 The confidence intervals for these measures can be used to determine whether the RSI generated trades fare any more profitably than the control group trades, which are entered on random signals.

+I excluded the top and bottom 1% of measures, which had an outsized effect on the results.

 ## Results

 For mae, mfe, and pnl, the results are expressed as mean, standard deviation, and 99% confidence interval.
 All units are expressed as continuously compounded percentage return from the opening price level.
 For duration, the mean and standard deviation are given.
 The units are days.